U.S. says Thai military rule likely to last longer than expected

 As required by U.S. law, Washington has frozen $4.7 million of security-related assistance since the coup and canceled high-level engagements, some military exercises and training programs for the military and police.

-Marciel said Washington had yet to make a decision on Cobra Gold, planned for early next year, which he called “hugely important ... not only for Thailand and the United States, but for the region.”
+Marciel said Washington had yet to make a decision on the Cobra Gold exercises planned for early next year in Thailand, which he called “hugely important ... not only for Thailand and the United States, but for the region.”

 “It’s something we’re looking at.
 We have a little bit of time to work with.”